pkdone/practical-mongodb-aggregations-book/src/examples/intricate-examples/convert-incomplete-dates.md

 ## Scenario

-A user wants to transform some text fields that contain some date-time related information into date typed fields.
-It is always desirable to convert such text fields to date fields to subsequently be able to perform date range queries and date sorted ordering easily.
-Usually this conversion would be achieved using MongoDB's rich set of [Date Expression Operators](https://docs.mongodb.com/manual/reference/operator/aggregation/#date-expression-operators) directly.
-However, for this scenario, the specific date-time text values provided are incomplete and don't contain all the information required to determine things like which century the date is for, and which time zone it is for.
-As a result, MongoDB's _out-of-the-box_ date expression operators cannot be used on their own.

-In this example, a collection of _payments_ documents exists, each with a `payment_date` text field which contains strings that look vaguely like date-times, such as `01-JAN-20 01.01.01.123000000` for example.
-These need to be converted to proper dates.
-However as you can see, the field's value doesn't contain all the information required to accurately know the exact date-time this corresponds to (these values may have originated from a baldy exported dump from a relational database, for example, and have then just been imported into MongoDB as-is).
-The missing date-time information in these text fields is:
+An application is ingesting _payments_ documents into a MongoDB collection where each document's _payment date_ field contains a string looking vaguely like a date-time, such as `01-JAN-20 01.01.01.123000000`.
+You want to convert the _payment date_ into valid BSON date types when aggregating the payments.
+However, the payment date fields do not contain all the information required for you to determine the exact date-time accurately.
+Therefore you cannot use just the MongoDB's [Date Expression Operators](https://docs.mongodb.com/manual/reference/operator/aggregation/#date-expression-operators) directly to perform the text-to-date conversion.
+The missing information in each of these text fields is:

  * The specific __century__ (1900s?, 2000s, other?)
  * The specific __time-zone__ (GMT?, IST?, PST?, other?)
- * The specific __language__ that the three letter month abbreviation is in (is 'JAN' in French? in English? other?)
+ * The specific __language__ that the three-letter month abbreviation represents (is 'JAN' in French? in English? other?)

-For this example, the developer is armed with additional context that the database and data-set does not have.
-The developer is told that all the records are for the __21<sup>st</sup> century__ only, the time-zone used when the data was exported was __UTC__ and the language used when exported was __English__.
-Armed with this additional information, the developer is able to build and execute an aggregation pipeline to transform each of the date-related text fields to become fully-formed date types.
+You subsequently learn that all the payment records are for the __21<sup>st</sup> century__ only, the time-zone used when ingesting the data is __UTC__, and the language used is__English__.
+Armed with this information, you build an aggregation pipeline to transform these text fields into date fields.

 ## Sample Data Population

-Drop the old version of the database (if it exists) and then populate a new _payments_ collection with 12 sample payments documents to test, providing coverage across all 12 months for the year 2020, with random time elements.
+Drop the old version of the database (if it exists) and then populate a new _payments_ collection with 12 sample payments documents, providing coverage across all 12 months for the year 2020, with random time elements.

 ```javascript
 use book-convert-incomplete-dates;